cloudflare/cloudflare-docs/products/bots/src/content/bot-analytics/index.md

 We provide a full tour of Bot Analytics in [our blog post](https://blog.cloudflare.com/introducing-bot-analytics/).
 At a high level, the tool includes:

 - Requests by bot score.
-View your total site traffic and segment it vertically by traffic type.
+View your total domain traffic and segment it vertically by traffic type.
 Keep an eye on “automated” and “likely automated” subsets of traffic.
 - Bot score distribution.
 View the number of requests assigned a bot score 1 through 99.
 - Bot score source.
 Identify the most common detection engines used to score your traffic.
 Hover over a tooltip to learn more about each engine.
 - Top requests by source.
 View more detailed information on specific IP addresses and more.